Mitsubishi Motors Volunteer Recognition Programme

 Make your Nomination HERE.

-If your nomination is chosen as one of the top three, both you and your nominee and their guest will receive an invitation to the awards dinner scheduled for Thursday 4th June 2020 at Shepherd Neame Old Brewery Store.
+If your nomination is chosen as one of the top three, both you and your nominee and their guest will receive an invitation to a drinks party to be scheduled when Government restrictions allow.